MartinBradbury/science_quiz/README.md

     * I am looking for a easy to navigate test the is responsive and easy to interact with on all devices.
     * I will see a start button and a header detailing the content and module of the test.
     * I will click start and see the instructions for the test.
-    * The instructions will be clearly layed out and easy to follow.
+    * The instructions will be clearly laid out and easy to follow.
     * I will see two buttons at the bottom of the rules inviting me to start the test or quit.
-    * The test will begin when i click the start button.
+    * The test will begin when I click the start button.
     * I will see the question number and total at the top of the test area.
     * I will see a timer bar indicating how long I have left on that question.
     * I will see a timer number counting down to show how long I have left on that question.